Bugzee321/IonicFIreBaseAuth/README.md

+# IonicFIreBaseAuth
-# IonicFIreBaseAuth \n this repo for helping me making auth with firebase and ionic framework
+this repo for helping me making auth with firebase and ionic framework